-The realisation that you're hearing voices can be a distressing feeling, but it’s actually a lot more common than you might think.
-The Mix finds out what it really means to hear voices and why it's more common than you may think.
+The realisation that you’re hearing voices can be a distressing feeling, but it’s actually a lot more common than you might think.
+The Mix finds out what it really means to hear voices, takes a look at some of the causes and explains how to get help.

-In pop culture if a movie character sees or hears things others don’t they’re usually seen as mentally unstable, dangerous, laughable and avoided at all costs.
-Depictions of hearing voices on the silver screen haven’t helped those who cope with the issue on a daily basis.
+In pop culture if a film character sees or hears things others don’t they’re usually seen as mentally unstable, dangerous, laughable and avoided at all costs.
+Depictions of hearing voices or having visual hallucinations in film and TV haven’t helped those who cope with the issue on a daily basis.

 In reality hearing or seeing things that aren’t there is pretty common in young people and can happen for a number of reasons beyond having mental health problems.

 Hearing voices is also referred to as auditory hallucinations.
 Simply, this means hearing voices that other people around you don’t hear.
-This could also include seeing visions or sensing things that other people around you don’t see, hear or notice.
-If you have similar experiences you’re not alone as Eve Mundy from Voice Collective, an organisation that supports young people with similar conditions, explains: “Almost 1 in 10 young people under 19 hear voices, which means it’s almost as common as having dyslexia or asthma.”
+This could also include seeing visions or having other sensory experiences that other people around you don’t see or notice.
+If you have similar experiences you’re not alone, as the team at Voice Collective, an organisation that supports young people with similar conditions, explains: “Almost 1 in 10 young people under 19 report hearing voices, which means it’s almost as common as having dyslexia or asthma.”

 - You experienced a traumatic or life changing event

 - Drugs or alcohol